olearymd/belly-button-challenge/README.md

 * A gauge chart showing belly button washing frequency, as well as a pie chart representing the same data, but so as to match the sample impage provided.

 The web page can be accessed at https://olearymd.github.io/belly-button-challenge/

+References:

+Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/